BhishmaGaudani/StocksBasicAnalysis/README.md

 ## Stock Analysis Basics

 A simple Python project for analyzing and visualizing historical stock data.
-This project focuses on fetching, processing, and plotting financial data for selected stocks such as Nvidia and Netflix.
-It is a great starting point for anyone interested in quantitative finance or learning how to work with financial datasets using Python.
+This project focuses on fetching, processing, and plotting financial data for selected stocks such as Nvidia and Netflix.Since I am interested in quantitative finance, I started with this basic project to learn how to analyze stocks.
+I created graphs showing the open price, closing price, volume, high price, and low price over a 5-year period for Nvidia and Netflix.
+I also calculated the daily range and other key metrics to help with valuation, risk analysis, and momentum analysis of the stocks.

 ---